esensar/nvim-dev-container/README.md

   -- in that case only .devcontainer.json and .devcontainer/devcontainer.json files will be checked relative -- to the directory provided by config_search_start disable_recursive_config_search = false,
+  -- can be set to false to disable image caching when adding neovim -- by default it is set to true to make attaching to containers faster after first time cache_images = true,
   -- By default all mounts are added (config, data and state) -- This can be changed to disable mounts or change their options -- This can be useful to mount local configuration